vlad9976/K8s-on-VM-as-IaaS/Cluster installation/README.md

 ```sh
 kubeadm token create --print-join-command
 ```
-<h3>Now you can connect to your worker nodes and join the cluster.
+<h3>Now you can connect to your worker nodes and join the cluster.<br>
-Do not forget to add IP mapping for master-vm in /etc/hosts on all you worker nodes !
+Do not forget to add IP mapping for master-vm in /etc/hosts on all you worker nodes<br>
 We will have to append this line to the join procces --cri-socket unix:///var/run/cri-dockerd.sock
 </h3>